tidymodels/parsnip/man/rmd/nearest_neighbor_kknn.md

 The underlying model implementation does not allow for case weights.

+## Saving fitted model objects

+This model object contains data that are not required to make predictions.
+When saving the model for the purpose of prediction, the size of the saved object might be substantially reduced using the functions [butcher](https://butcher.tidymodels.org) package.
+See [butcher:: butcher()] for more details.

 ## References

  - Hechenbichler K. and Schliep K.P.
 (2004) [Weighted k-Nearest-Neighbor Techniques and Ordinal Classification](https://epub.ub.uni-muenchen.de/1769/), Discussion Paper 399, SFB 386, Ludwig-Maximilians University Munich